Amtrak Flag Stop: What You Need To Know

 If you have questions, check out my post about boarding Amtrak Trains.

-It is crucial to ensure that the engineer can see you when riding non-Amtrak commuter trains.
-If they do not see you, they will not stop.
+Ensuring that the engineer can see you when riding non-Amtrak commuter trains is crucial.
+If they cannot, they will not stop.

 In some cases, you may need to do something.
 For example, once on the Southshore Line, I had to press a button to alert the train crew.
 Take a quick look around to see if there’s anything else you need to do to ensure your visibility.
 It’s the closest thing to waving a flag I’ve ever had to do.